dfinity/icp-hello-world-motoko/README.md

 ### Running your Project

 After the IDE has opened, run `dfx deploy` in the terminal to deploy the frontend and backend.
 Click on the first green link at the end of the output to see your canister's frontend in the browser.
+To interact with the backend canister, click on the second green link.
-**NOTE**: If the printed link does not work when developing remotely (in a web browser), run `./scripts/canister_url.sh` and click the link that is shown there.
+**NOTE**: When developing in GitHub Codespaces, run `./scripts/canister_urls.py` and click the link that is shown there.

 For interactive development of the frontend canister, you can also start a node server by running `npm start`.
 You can find your canister's frontend running under http://localhost:8080.